Visual Guide: How to Use a Dry Herb Vape Pen

 Conduction units heat the material via contact with direct heat, i.e. the flowers are touching a hot surface.
 As you might imagine, this can result incidental overheated of those sections of the chamber that come in direct contact with the heat plate.
 Common conduction vaporizers include: Pax 2 & 3, Vapium Summit,

 Convection units heat the material by passing hot air through the chamber.
 The result is a much more even temperature range through the chamber and overall better flavor.
 Common convection vaporizers include: Firefly 2, Grasshopper, Atmos Jump

 Get the Important Vape Accessories

 In order to get the perfect hit from your vaporizer pen, you MUST use a grinder to break down the cannabis buds.
 A fine grind is not just for joints, it is better for all vaporizers!
-That’s why we always have a Grinder Card stocked in our vape travel kit.
+That’s why I always have a Grinder Card stocked in my vape travel kit.
 The Grinder Card produces the perfect consistency for loading your pen – a fine, even grind.

 Select the Right Strain